jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 For example,
 why don't V chords in popular music follow the harmonic function of pulling home to the I chord?
-Because that's just one way of doing things, and most popular music does it in other ways.
+Because that's just one way of doing things, and most popular music does things differently.

 Why doesn't the "blues scale" actually sound like playing the Blues?
 Because it's just one (poor) way of describing a style of music that uses tones outside of euroclassical tonality.